-- Impact Through discovery and dissemination, the Arnold School improves community health, health systems and the environment for populations and individuals worldwide. - Integrity The Arnold School adheres to the highest standards of honesty, fairness, stewardship, professional responsibility and scholarly ethics. - Learning Students are the foundation of the school.
-With its outstanding faculty and staff, the Arnold School provides dynamic educational and experiential opportunities for learners at all levels. - Social Justice In pursuit of health equity for all populations, the Arnold School seeks to bridge the deep divisions that prevent individuals from attaining complete environmental, physical, mental and social well-being. - Translation Through scholarship and outreach, the Arnold School supports evidence-based practices and policies and the application of scientific knowledge to improve individual, community and societal health.
+- Impact Through inquiry, discovery and dissemination, the Arnold School improves community health, health systems and the environment for populations and individuals worldwide. - Integrity The Arnold School adheres to the highest standards of honesty, fairness, stewardship, professional responsibility and scholarly ethics. - Learning Students are the foundation of the school.
+With its outstanding faculty and staff, the Arnold School provides diverse and dynamic educational and experiential opportunities for learners at all levels. - Social Justice In pursuit of health equity for all populations, the Arnold School seeks to bridge any divisions that prevent individuals from attaining complete environmental, physical, mental and social well-being. - Translation Through scholarship and outreach, the Arnold School supports the application of scientific knowledge and use of evidence-based practices and policies to improve individual, community and societal health.